REslim30/ATOMfeeds/README.md

     - Aggregation Server threads.
 E.g. AggregationDeleterThread.
     - Aggregation Server tests that require explicit waiting.
 - Integration tests.
 In the form of AggregationResponderThread tests. (these test 1 to 1 connections between clients).
 - Fault tolerance tests.
-Utilizes bash...
+Utilizes bash and curl, to send HTTP request to a server that is programmed to crash.

 ##### How to Run: